accdavlo/accdavlo.github.io/_pages/about.md

   - /about.html
 ---

 Hello visitor!
-I am Davide Torlo, a postdoctoral researcher at [INRIA Bordeaux](https://www.inria.fr/fr/centre-inria-bordeaux-sud-ouest) in [CARDAMOM](https://team.inria.fr/cardamom/) team, under the supervision of [prof. Mario Ricchiuto](https://team.inria.fr/cardamom/marioricchiuto/).
+I am Davide Torlo, a Postdoctoral Fellow at [SISSA](https://www.sissa.it/) in prof. [Rozza's group](https://people.sissa.it/~grozza/contact/).
+Previously researcher at [INRIA Bordeaux](https://www.inria.fr/fr/centre-inria-bordeaux-sud-ouest) in [CARDAMOM](https://team.inria.fr/cardamom/) team, under the supervision of [prof. Mario Ricchiuto](https://team.inria.fr/cardamom/marioricchiuto/).
 I earned my PhD at [University of Zurich](https://www.math.uzh.ch/index.php?id=home) under the supervision of [prof. Rémi Abgrall](https://www.math.uzh.ch/index.php?id=people&key1=8882).
 Before, I studied in [SISSA](https://www.sissa.it/) and [University of Trieste](https://www.units.it) for my Master, where I did my thesis with [prof. Gianluigi Rozza](https://people.sissa.it/~grozza/), and at [University of Milan - Bicocca](https://unimib.it) for my Bachelor studies.

 Current research
 ======
-Currently I work at CARDAMOM team in INRIA - Bordeaux.
-I work on different Numerical Analysis projects.
+Currently I have a SISSA Mathematical Fellowship and I work in prof. Rozza's group on Model Order Reduction for advection dominated problems.
+I have also various Numerical Analysis projects on hyperbolic PDEs, structure preserving methods for ODEs and PDEs and arbitrarily high order methods.
+1. Reduced order models for advection dominated problems.
+These problems have a very slow decay of the Kolmogorov `$n$`-width.
+Hence, specific techniques must be used to obatain computational reduction.
+Ingredients that I retain fundamental in this topic are: an arbitrary-Lagrangian-Eulerian formulation, a geometrical calibration of the solutions, an optimization technique and a forecast of such calibration.
 1. Reduced model for dispersive waves.
-The goal is to split dispersive waves equations into hyperbolic and elliptic part and to reduce the model for the elliptic part of the problem.
+The goal is to split dispersive waves equations into hyperbolic and elliptic part and to reduce the model for the elliptic part of the problem. *Soon to be submitted.*
 <img src="/images/research/KdVMOR.gif" alt="Dispersive Waves" width="350"/>
 1. Arbitarily high order time integration schemes.
 I am often working with the Deferred Correction (DeC) time integration method or with ADER.
 I study their properties and their possible extentions to structure preserving schemes.
 Check out [ADER is DeC](/publication/2021-02-10-ADER-is-DeC) and [mPDeC](/publication/2020-07-01-mPDeC).
 1. Applications of the [mPDeC](/publication/2020-07-01-mPDeC) to shallow water equations for very accurate and positivity preserving schemes.
 Check out [Shallow Water mPDeC WENO](/publication/2021-10-27-sw-mpdec)